gistvision/moca/README.md

 $ cd $ALFRED_ROOT/data
 $ sh download_data.sh
 ```
-**Note**: Note that the downloaded data includes expert trajectories with both original and color-swapped frames.
+**Note**: The downloaded data includes expert trajectories with both original and color-swapped frames.

 ### Pretrained MOCA
 We provide our pretrained weight used for the experiments for the paper.